 You can easily adapt the meeting dashboard to a personal dashboard with the same tabs of reports.
 In some cases you may wish to change the view type from list view to pivot, Gantt chart, or stacked chart, as well as the filters or groupings, so as to more easily see at a glance where attention is needed or progress is being made in areas relevant to your work.

 The personal dashboard has the added benefit of allowing meeting attendees to see multiple pieces of information at the same time and allows for management by exception.

-Pro tip: Workstream leads or Wave champion should lead the meetings.
-NOT workstream sponsor, as they will be more free to drive conversation.
+Pro tip: Workstream leads or the Wave champion should lead the meetings.
+NOT workstream sponsors, as they will be more free to drive conversation.